Skip to main content

 • Training is a great skill for any dog to practice, but it can also help keep the fur monster from hogging your favorite sofa.
 A simple “down” or “off” can go a long way.
 Using commands can also help when it comes to bathing or brushing your dog, especially if she tends to be rambunctious.

 • There are pet-hair-repellent varieties of laundry detergent and dryer sheets, which can help keep your clothes from getting covered in doggie glitter (that’s fur).
 Mop pads meant for pet hair can also be super effective in cleaning your home, as can regular vacuuming.
-If you can invest in a vacuum that specializes in removing pet hair, even better!
+If you can invest in a vacuum that specializes in removing pet hair, that would be even better!

 Gabrielle LaFrank